 The Walleye is native to Canada and the Northern United States east of the Rocky Mountains as far as New Jersey, but he has been transplanted to most other states except those in the deep South.

 Only the clearest waters are chosen by Walleyes for their haunts.
 You'll rarely find them where the bottom is muddy.
-In rivers and streams they like the deep flows at the bends and the deep pools below the fast current.
-In lakes they prefer the deep holes off rocky ledges and bars.
-But in late spring you can find the Walleye spawning in the shallow water and here you can take him on a spinning rod with 10-pound-test line and a small flashing spinning lure.
+In rivers and streams, they like the deep flows at the bends and the deep pools below the fast current.
+In lakes, they prefer the deep holes off rocky ledges and bars.
+But in late spring, you can find the Walleye spawning in the shallow water, and here you can take him on a spinning rod with a 10-pound-test line and a small flashing spinning lure.
 But tie a dead minnow or hook a nightcrawler behind the lure because he's not easily tempted by a bare imitation.
 And use a 6-inch wire leader so his teeth won't cut your line.
 Light bait-casting tackle can be used if you prefer it.

 Starting in June, the Walleye moves to his deep-water retreat, where he remains during the day, returning to the shallows only at night to herd his minnows and feed.
 In states where night fishing is permitted, this is the best time to catch him.
 Use small luminous plugs or luminous spinning lures cast toward shore and retrieved slowly.
 When you can't tackle him at night, the next best times are at dusk when he's approaching the shallows and at dawn when he's leaving them.
 This is especially true on overcast days.